 The Secret Life of Data (SLO-data) Project

 In January 2016, the AAI launched a 3-year project funded by a Research and Development grant from the National Endowment for the Humanities.
 The project involves a longitudinal study of practices of creation, management, and re-use of archaeological data drawn from three geographical areas (North Africa, Europe, and South America) to investigate data quality and modeling requirements for re-use by a larger research community.
-The project will improve the quality of information collected during archaeological excavations across the globe, preserve this information, and share it with the public.
+The project aims to improve the quality of information collected during archaeological excavations across the globe, preserve this information, and share it with the public.
 Outcomes include exemplary open datasets, an expansion of Open Context’s data publishing services, and online educational modules.
-The project team includes researchers at Stanford University, OCLC Research, the University of Michigan, and the Institute for Field Research.
-Please check the project page for updates and outcomes.
+Visit the project page to learn about our outcomes.

 The Digital Index of North American Archaeology